adamyala/adamyala.com/README.txt

-Below is the the README for the HTML5 site I blatantly hacked up:
+Below is the the README for the HTML5 site I blatantly hacked up and now use as my own:

 Astral 2.5 by HTML5 UP
 html5up.net | @n33co